AEOAI SearchReddit

 Profound ($399/mo Growth) includes an Opportunities panel that surfaces Reddit threads where your brand could gain visibility.
 Profound's strength is its monitoring depth: it tracks competitive mentions, citation sources, and prompt volumes across AI search engines.
 When it identifies a Reddit thread that AI search engines cite for queries relevant to your brand, it flags that thread as an opportunity.

-What Profound does not do is write a Reddit post for you or publish anything.
-The Opportunities panel is an intelligence feature, not an execution feature.
-For a brand with an in-house content team that can act on thread recommendations, this is useful data.
-For a business owner without Reddit experience, it is a list of suggestions with no follow-through.
-At $399/mo, that gap between intelligence and execution is significant.
+Profound does execute content now: its Agents draft and publish blog posts to CMS platforms like WordPress, Sanity, and Contentful.
+What it does not do is write or post on Reddit for you.
+The Opportunities panel is Reddit intelligence, not Reddit execution.
+For a brand with an in-house content team that can act on thread recommendations, this is useful data, and Profound's monitoring depth (competitive mentions, prompt-volume demand, and its Query Fanout analysis) is the deepest in the market.
+For a business owner who wants Reddit posts written and published, it is a list of suggestions with no Reddit follow-through.
+At $399/mo, that gap on Reddit execution matters.

 Writesonic

-Writesonic ($39-399/mo) can filter Reddit threads that are already cited by AI search engines but where your brand is not mentioned.
+Writesonic ($79/mo Starter, up to $399/mo Growth, Enterprise custom) can filter Reddit threads that are already cited by AI search engines but where your brand is not mentioned.
 Writesonic's own blog documents how they used this approach internally, finding threads in r/SEO and other subreddits where AI search engines were pulling answers and inserting their brand into the conversation.

-Writesonic does not post on Reddit for you.
+Writesonic does execute content: it generates blog articles (15 to 50 per month depending on tier) as part of its AI Search Visibility platform.
+What it does not do is post on Reddit for you.
 It identifies threads and can help generate draft content, but you handle the actual Reddit account management and posting.
-The platform's AI visibility tracking (available on Professional plans and higher) covers 9+ AI search engines, which is broader engine coverage than most competitors at the price point.
+Its AI visibility tracking covers 3 AI search engines on self-serve plans and up to 10 on Enterprise, so if broad engine coverage matters more than Reddit posting, Writesonic scales further at the top end.

 Gauge

-Gauge ($99-599/mo) surfaces content opportunities based on citation gaps, including Reddit threads.
-The platform's gap analysis identifies queries where your brand lacks citations and shows you where competitors are getting cited, which sometimes includes Reddit threads.
+Gauge ($599/mo Growth, Enterprise custom) surfaces content opportunities based on citation gaps, including Reddit threads.
+Its gap analysis identifies queries where your brand lacks citations and shows you where competitors are getting cited, which sometimes includes Reddit threads.

-Gauge does not create Reddit content or post on your behalf.
+Gauge is a genuine content generator: its agentic engine writes and publishes blog articles to your CMS (around 18 per month) and measures the result.
+What it does not do is create Reddit content or post on Reddit for you.
 Reddit threads appear as part of broader opportunity recommendations, not as a dedicated Reddit workflow.
-If you are specifically looking for Reddit execution, Gauge is not the platform.
+If blog execution at scale is the priority, Gauge delivers it; if you specifically want Reddit posting, Gauge is not the platform.

 Platforms That Do Nothing with Reddit